supergitX/agents-suite/README.md

 This modular design, combined with GitHub Actions, allows users to create customized automation pipelines to fit their specific development needs.

-For more details, visit the [supergitX/agents-suite GitHub repository](https://github.com/supergitX/agents-suite).
+For more details, visit the demo setup repositories at [supergitX GitHub repository](https://github.com/supergitX).